You've most likely heard it before: "the drummer keeps the time." But have you ever wondered what this actually means and why it is so important?

 Drummers are a multi-talented bunch.
-We create the beats that keep the listener's feet tapping and the dancers happy, we musically embellish our parts with drum fills and cymbal crashes, we are entertaining and visually fun to watch - all while being the coolest member of the band at the same time.
+We create the beats that keep the listeners' feet tapping and the dancers happy.
+We musically embellish our parts with drum fills and cymbal crashes.
+We are entertaining and visually fun to watch - all while being the coolest member of the band at the same time.

 Helpful related articles:

-I distinctly remember the first time I sat-in with a band.
-I was 13 years old, and visiting family in India with my dad.
-One night at a restaurant/bar, the leader of the resident covers band apologized to the audience that there would be a delay in the start of their set, due to their drummer being late.
-This is another form of time keeping that you really should be on top of if you plan to keep hold of your gig!
+"I distinctly remember the first time I sat in with a band.
+I was 13 years old and visiting family in India with my dad.
+One night at a restaurant/bar, the leader of the resident covers band apologized to the audience that there would be a delay in the start of their set due to their drummer being late.
+This is another form of timekeeping that you really should be on top of if you plan to keep hold of your gig!
 (Hence the invention of a unique time zone for musicians: MST - Musician Standard Time).

 Don't be the subject of the classic drummer joke: How do you know when the drummer is at your front door?